mady-mohamed/Pacman/README.md

 - Starts the game when "Start Game" is selected
 - Quits the game when "Quit" is selected

-Dependencies:
-- pygame: Library for creating video games
-- pacman: Contains the main game loop and game logic
-- sys: Provides access to system-specific parameters and functions

 # Pacman Game Initialization Module

 This module contains the initialization and setup functions for the Pacman game.